wx-chevalier/JavaScript-Notes/编码规约/Clean JavaScript.md

 let $ = new DOMTraverser({
   rootNode: document.getElementsByTagName("body"),
-  animationModule: function() {} // Most of the time, we won't need to animate when traversing.
+  animationModule: function () {}, // Most of the time, we won't need to animate when traversing.
   // ...
 });
 ```